Priors in Bayesian Deep Learning: A Review: Priors in Bayesian Neural Networks

 where $b_0$ and $b_1$ are scale parameters and $\gC^+$ is the half-Cauchy distribution

 In BNNs, the horseshoe prior can encourage sparsity \citep{ghosh2018structured} and enable interpretable feature selection \citep{overweg2019interpretable}.
 It can also be used to aid compression of the neural network weights \citep{louizos2017bayesian}.
 Moreover, in application areas such as genomics, where prior knowledge about the signal-to-noise ratio is available, this knowledge can be encoded in such sparsity-inducing hierarchical priors \citep{cui2020informative}.
-Interestingly, the popular neural network regularization technique \emph{dropout} \citep{srivastava2014dropout} can also be understood as an approximation to these types of priors \citep{nalisnick2019dropout}.
+Interestingly, the popular neural network regularization technique \emph{dropout} \citep{srivastava2014dropout} can also be understood as an approximation to these types of priors \citep{nalisnick2019dropout} and they can also be used to explicitly model uncertainty over the network architecture, using doubly stochastic inference techniques \citep{hubin2019combining}.
 Finally, Indian buffet process priors can also be used to similarly encourage sparsity and select smaller numbers of weights \citep{kessler2019hierarchical}.

 Another interesting prior is the \emph{radial-directional} prior, which disentangles the direction of the weight vector from its length \citep{oh2019radial}.
 It is given by

 where $p_{dir}$ is a distribution over the $d$-dimensional unit sphere and $p_\text{rad}$ is a distribution over $\R$.
 It has been proposed by \citet{oh2019radial} to use the von-Mises-Fisher distribution (see \cref{eq:von_mises_fisher}) for $p_\text{dir}$ and the half-Cauchy (see \cref{eq:half_cauchy}) for $p_\text{rad}$.
 Conversely, \citet{farquhar2020radial} suggest to use a Gaussian for $p_\text{rad}$ and a uniform distribution over the unit sphere for $p_\text{dir}$, which they reparameterize by sampling from a standard Gaussian and normalizing the sampled vectors to unit length.
 It should be noted that the idea of the radial-directional prior is related to the \emph{Goldilocks zone} hypothesis, which says that there exists an annulus at a certain distance from the origin which has a particularly high density of high-performing weight vectors \citep{fort2019goldilocks}.